 List anyone who you are working with it could be charities or your local children’s centre.

 Other illnesses affecting your child that require treatment also need to be listed.
 For example, eczema, epilepsy and asthma.

 Does your child require aids?
 This is not just about physical aids (walking aids, supports, ramps), it is any aids required to support your child.
 For example my son needs picture exchange cards to communicate and visual aids to support understanding.

 When answering the questions be honest.
-If your child is unpredictable say that.
 Identify the challenges you do have (communication, eating, sleeping, toileting).
 Highlight the support they need from you that is additional compared to peers.

 The mobility section includes lots of yes or no questions so they are fairly direct.
 Highlight issues you have relating to being outdoors, do you need reins to keep your child safe.
 Give specific examples – my son ran into a busy road after a ball, he has no awareness of road safety.
 Make sure examples are brief and to the point.
 They need to assess facts not your life story.